-- A Curriculum Vitae (CV) / resume for each of the Directors
+- A curriculum vitae (CV) or resume for each of the directors

 - References from banks

-- Information on related companies (Group companies, suppliers, buyers, etc)
+- Information on related companies (e.g. group companies, suppliers, buyers, etc)

-- Thorough introduction to the business, including a future vision and the goals of the business and any significant accomplishments to date
+- A thorough introduction to the business, including a future vision and the goals of the business and any significant accomplishments to date

-- Information on the key stakeholders/ directors including past experience and equity make up of the company
+- Information on the key stakeholders and directors including past experience and equity composition of the company

 - Introduction and an analysis of the product or service offered